 Our proximity to New Bedford lends itself well to local volunteerism.
 Beyond the yearly all-school days of service, students participate in Tabor-sponsored events as well as events in their home communities.
 Students are encouraged to pursue their personal passions and take the initiative to organize events for a particular cause or interest.

 Community Service Student Board of Directors

 Each spring, students are invited to submit an application expressing interest in serving on the student board of directors.
-Led by two seniors with eight other students chosen to serve based on the strength of their applications and their commitment to service, the board is advised by faculty members Lauren Boucher, Cheryl Moore and Amelia Wright.
+Led by two seniors with eight other students chosen to serve based on the strength of their applications and their commitment to service, the board is advised by faculty members.
 Board members help to organize community days of service and respond to new areas of need raised by Tabor’s students and faculty.

 After School Program

-Led by faculty members, student service outings include weekly trips to local organizations such as the Boys and Girls Club of Wareham, Gifts to Give in New Bedford, Our Sisters School, and Sippican Lands Trust.
+Led by faculty members, student service outings include weekly trips to local organizations such as YOU in New Bedford, the Boys' and Girls' Club of Wareham, Our Sisters' School, and Sippican Lands Trust.
 During the winter, Tabor students offer daily assistance at Sippican Elementary School’s homework club.
 Our emphasis is on students and faculty engaging in longer-term community partnerships.

 Individual Leadership in Service

-Recently, a Tabor sophomore invited fifth graders from a New Bedford school to campus for an afternoon of hands-on marine science programming that she developed and saw through to completion.
-In efforts like these, Tabor students are able to develop and put into action their goals for creating and executing projects that have a meaningful impact on our community and the relationships we seek to foster and maintain with local service-minded organizations.
+A few years back, a Tabor sophomore invited fifth-graders from a New Bedford school to campus for an afternoon of hands-on marine science programming that she developed and saw through to completion.
+By the time she graduated she had planned an event each spring of her Tabor career, involving several other students to help.
+Through efforts like these, Tabor students are able to develop and put into action their goals, sometimes creating programs that can be perpetuated after they are gone, creating and executing projects that have a meaningful impact on our community and the relationships we seek to foster and maintain with local service-minded organizations.